Executive Vice President

 While in Washington, he received a sponsored Rotary Ambassadorial Scholarship to study in England.
 He received his Master of Business Administration (MBA) from Leeds University Business School in 2005.
 After completing this degree, he returned to serve in the Bush Administration for the remainder of President Bush’s term in office.

-For the past 8 ½ years, JB has worked at The Heritage Foundation, managing a development team that covered all states west of the Mississippi River.
+For 8 ½ years, J.B. worked at The Heritage Foundation, managing a development team that covered all states west of the Mississippi River.
 In his tenure at Heritage, he was personally responsible for raising over $100 million to aid the Heritage Foundation in promoting conservative causes across the country.
 In 2017, he co-authored a fundraising book dedicated to his late mentor, John Von Kannon, called The 10 Laws of Fundraising.

-In January of 2018, JB joined the Texas Public Policy Foundation team as the Chief Development Officer.
-He and his wife, Lindsay, have two children Audrey (2 ½ years old) and Ben (11 months old).
+J.B. joined the Texas Public Policy Foundation team in 2018 and he currently serves as the Executive Vice President, charged with leading the Development and Events teams.
+He and his wife, Lindsay, have three children: Audrey, Ben, and Sam.
 They proudly live in Fort Worth, Texas.

 Donate to the